NicholasBlackburn1/STEM_CAMP_CODE-ROBOT-5740/STEMCAMP.md

 3. should be simple to teach
 ## code requirements
 1. show them how to program / what some funtions
-2. show them the correct way
+2. show them the correct way to program
 3. prebuild code to show them how to do it
-4. split up workload to different groups
+4. split up workload into different sub groups
 ## help requirements
 1. I would like some people form programming team to help me run the programming section
 ## Material requirements